croepha/the-bike-shed/README.md

 - Q: Do I really need to run inside of Virtualbox?

 A: No, not really, you can setup on bare metal or run inside docker with success depending on your exact setup.
 It is encouraged to not run setup_dev_environment.bash on your daily driver system, as it does some things that may be considered rude, such as installing system packages, and writing things to random directories within the system.
+Mixed results have been seen with Docker Desktop, on some setups there are issues setting the core_pattern or other low level systemy things.

 - Q: Why does everything run as root?